-• Define the strategy to be followed to design the and release the fully integrated system architecture

-- Refined version of the high-level logical architecture from the ramp up as a basis - Sequence and priorities in the interface catalogue - Workaround for the missing operational analysis - Coordination with the Transversal Domain Teams to ensure overall consistency regarding architecture and release coordination - o Architecture guideline for transversal systems (protocols on network level) - o Dependency management for independent component releases
+- Define the strategy to be followed to design the and release the fully integrated system architecture - o Refined version of the high-level logical architecture from the ramp up as a basis - Sequence and priorities in the interface catalogue - Workaround for the missing operational analysis - Coordination with the Transversal Domain Teams to ensure overall consistency regarding architecture and release coordination - o Architecture guideline for transversal systems (protocols on network level) - Dependency management for independent component releases

-- Collect and evaluate existing work (research projects, state-of-the-art documents) as input to design the System architecture. - Model import - Document Import and restructuring - Fast approval process - Continuous Interaction with IP and SP Core group and SP domains to provide and receive inputs and mediate conflicts - Prioritized and transparent architecture issue list with important open points assigned to workgroups or teams - Strategy to get a fast clarification process - Design/Develop/Maintain the System Architecture on System Level 3 according to the defined principles, the existing work and to the Operational concept into Logical architecture - Design architectural roadmap and migration, ensuring "integrity per migration step" - Design architecture migration steps based on the requirement input of the migration team - Define architecture strategy for legacy adapters - End2End integration of functional chains, assure architectural quality on Task level - o Efficient quality assessment method and process - Ensure and verify architecture consistency on functional and logical level - Trace validation method and criteria - Manage the input to the standardization and TSI plan for Task activities and issue the input according to the "TSI and Standardization input plan" - Maturity management process for the release preparation - Design to time management process for the architectural domain work
+- Collect and evaluate existing work (research projects, state-of-the-art documents) as input to design the System architecture. - o Model import - o Document Import and restructuring - Fast approval process - Continuous Interaction with IP and SP Core group and SP domains to provide and receive inputs and mediate conflicts - Prioritized and transparent architecture issue list with important open points assigned to workgroups or teams - Strategy to get a fast clarification process - Design/Develop/Maintain the System Architecture on System Level 3 according to the defined principles, the existing work and to the Operational concept into Logical architecture - Design architectural roadmap and migration, ensuring "integrity per migration step" - Design architecture migration steps based on the requirement input of the migration team - Define architecture strategy for legacy adapters - End2End integration of functional chains, assure architectural quality on Task level - o Efficient quality assessment method and process - Ensure and verify architecture consistency on functional and logical level - o Trace validation method and criteria - Manage the input to the standardization and TSI plan for Task activities and issue the input according to the "TSI and Standardization input plan" - Maturity management process for the release preparation - o Design to time management process for the architectural domain work

-Define the strategy to be followed to design the and release the fully integrated system architecture TBD Architecture Collect and evaluate all the existing work (research projects, state-of-the-art documents) as input to design the System architecture.
-TBD and Release Coordination Coordinate the work and inputs of the Tasks Architecture-linked Domain Teams and cross cutting teams TBD Team Continuous Interaction with IP and SP Core group and SP domains to provide and receive inputs and mediate conflicts TBD System Analysis (FRS), Functional Requirement Specification) System Definition
+Aichitecture Define the strategy to be followed to design the and release the fully integrated system architecture TBD Collect and evaluate all the existing work (research projects, state-of-the-art documents) as input to design the System architecture.
+TBD

-Actor description and roles System capabilities Functional chains per use case Function details (with external relevance) TBD Before Q4 2023 Design/Develop/Maintain the System Architecture (SRS) according to the defined principles, the existing work and to the Operational concept into Logical architecture Structure of contained systems of the next system level TBD Logical Components Description Physical architecture Before Q4 2023 Technical and physical hazards and risks Design architectural roadmap and migration, ensuring "integrity per migration step" TBD End2End integration of functional chains, assure architectural quality on Task level TBD Ensure and verify architecture consistency on functional and logical level TBD Manage the input to the standardization and TSI plan for Task activities and issue the input according to the "TSI and Standardization input plan" TBD Coordination with the Cross Cutting Domain Teams of other Tasks to ensure overal consistency regarding architecture and release coordination TBD Organize plenary meetings with all Domain leadership teams to share status reports between all teams TBD Manage releases TBD
+Coordinate the work and inputs of the Tasks Architecture-linked Domain To cutting teams eams and cross TBD Continuous Interaction with IP and SP Core group and SP domains to provi inputs and mediate conflicts de and receive TBD System Analysis (FRS), Functional Requirement Specification) System Definition Actor description and roles D. TBD efore Q4 System capabilities Di 2023 Functional chains per use case Function details (with external relevance) Design/Develop/Maintain the System Architecture (SRS) according to principles, the existing work and to the Operational concept into Logical ar Structure of contained systems of the next system level TBD Logical Components Description B efore Q4 2023 Physical architecture Technical and physical hazards and risks Design architectural roadmap and migration, ensuring "integrity per migra tion step" TBD End2End integration of functional chains, assure architectural quality on Ta ask level TBD Ensure and verify architecture consistency on functional and logical level TBD Manage the input to the standardization and TSI plan for Task activities and according to the "TSI and Standardization input plan" issue the input TBD Coordination with the Cross Cutting Domain Teams of other Tasks to consistency regarding architecture and release coordination ensure overall TBD Organize plenary meetings with all Domain leadership teams to share between all teams status reports TBD Manage releases TBD